AI Services

 Simply inject IAIClientFactory into your service and use the CreateChatClientAsync or CreateEmbeddingGeneratorAsync methods to obtain the required client.

-The AI Deployments feature extends the AI Services feature by enabling AI model deployment capabilities.
 Each deployment is a first-class entity with a Type property (Chat, Utility, Embedding, Image, SpeechToText) and an IsDefault flag.
-Deployments are associated with a provider connection and can be managed through the admin UI under Artificial Intelligence → Deployments.
+Deployments are associated with a provider connection and can be managed through the admin UI under Artificial Intelligence → Deployments without enabling a separate deployments feature.

 UI dropdowns for deployment selection display deployments grouped by connection, making it easy to find the correct deployment without navigating a cascading connection → deployment hierarchy.